Stickiem/tp/docs/UserGuide.md

 Furthermore, certain edits can cause the INcontact to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

 ---

+### Find and Sort Interaction
+When using find commands (like `findName`, `findPhone`, etc.) followed by sort commands:
+- Find commands display a filtered subset of the address book based on your search criteria
+- Sort commands affect the entire address book, but only the previously filtered results will be displayed

+---